-- Day three is very similar to day two please review. - You should walk up/down stairs. - Your equipment for home (rolling walker or crutches) will be provided to you by the Physical Therapist. - The goal is to discharge you by early afternoon
+- Day three is very similar to day two please review. - You should walk up/down stairs. - Your equipment for home (rolling walker or crutches) will be provided to you by the Physical Therapist if you are going home today. - The goal is to discharge you by early afternoon.